 I took an online course in classical composition, Prof. Peter Edwards’ ‘Write Like Mozart’, offered through the Music Conservatory of the National University of Singapore.
 I recommend it.
 It covers, over six compressed weeks, roughly the first two hundred pages of the material presented in the Kostka/Payne text, together with a little counterpoint.
 I can now write like Mozart (when he was two).
 The course also introduced me to MusicXML and to the free NoteFlight web-based music notation and playback software, to go along with my Mac software: MainStage, GarageBand, Logic Pro X, and iTunes.

 Musical scores form an essential guide to active listening, enhancing our comprehension of complex music by giving us visually both a wider and deeper view into the music than the average ear can assimilate by itself.
 Scores for much of the complex music we listen to are freely available for online viewing at IMSLP.
-Also available there are classic texts about music.
+Also available are classic texts about music.
 For example, Rimsky-Korsakov achieved fame as an orchestrator; view his text: Principles of Orchestration.
+And Cherubini, a man Brahms much admired, wrote a Treatise on Fugue and Conterpoint.

 Other miscellaneous overview books that I have found of use are Schoenberg’s Style and Idea, Copland’s What To Listen For In Music, and Levitin’s This Is Your Brain On Music (Thanks Owen).
 A classic general music reference is Grove’s Dictionary (Ver.
 2, 1904, available from OpenLibrary.org).